 - For example, one physical activity goal can require that the invited user burn 200 calories (amount of physical activity to be performed) within the next 3 hours (time constraint).

-- Another physical activity goal could require that the invited user go to the gym (location to be reached) on a specified day (time constraint).
+- Another physical activity goal could require that the invited user goes to the gym (location to be reached) on a specified day (time constraint).
 OR

 Once you have created your challenge and completed it yourself, you can send it to your friend or loved one to get them going.

-A son or daughter will be able to send an image or video as a reward to motivate their father to engage in physical activity.
+A son or daughter will send an image or video as a reward to motivate their father to engage in physical activity.

 The reward can include a media file (e.g., an image file, a video file, a music file, or an electronic text document), an electronic message, an amount of virtual currency, a key or passcode for unlocking a service (e.g., use of a television, video game, etc.) located at a remote device, such as a remote server.

-Another form of reward according to this Apple patent could include a music file available for purchase or rent from an online media service.
+According to this Apple patent, another form of reward could include a music file available for purchase or rent from an online media service.

-In all these examples, upon successful completion of the physical activity goal, the reward can be given to the second user with the associated fee being charged to the first user.
+In all these examples, upon successfully completing the physical activity goal, the reward can be given to the second user with the associated fee being charged to the first user.